croct-tech/templates/templates/croct/ui/block/logo-cloud/README.md

 # Introduction

-A logo cloud displays a collection of brand logos to showcase partnerships, integrations, clients, or media features.
+A logo cloud is commonly used to showcase partnerships, integrations, clients, or media features, which can be personalized for different audiences.

 Typically arranged in a grid or carousel format, it provides visual proof of credibility and trust.
 This section is often placed near testimonials, hero sections, or calls to action to reinforce authority and social validation.

 ## Usage

-To configure a new logo cloud in your account using this template, run:
+To add this component to your workspace, run:

 ```js-pm
 croct@latest use croct://ui/block/logo-cloud